sourcehut-mirrors/chawan/doc/localcgi.md

 * All local CGI scripts must be placed in a directory specified in `external.cgi-dir`.
 Multiple directories can be specified in an array too, and directories specified first have higher precedence.
+  By default, this is set to ~/.chawan/cgi-bin and /usr/local/libexec/chawan/cgi-bin.
 * Then, a CGI script in one of these directories can be executed by visiting the URL `cgi-bin:script-name`. $PATH_INFO and $QUERY_STRING are set as normal, i.e. `cgi-bin:script-name/abcd?defgh=ijkl` will set $PATH_INFO to